UPDATED: 15 August 2024

 You can also call Childline on 0800 1111, to talk about anything, big or small, any time of day.

-Plan ahead – To reduce any extra stress on the day, make sure you are organised.
+To reduce any extra stress on the day, make sure you are organised.
 Know where you need to be and when you need to be there.
-While you might not what to think about not getting the results you wanted, it can also be good to know what steps you need to take to get yourself back on track.
+While you might not want to think about not getting the results you wanted, it can also be good to know what steps you need to take to get yourself back on track.

 More info on this in the “after” section below!

-Don’t go alone – Although you’ll likely have your classmates around you when they hand over your envelope, you might also want to consider having a family member on hand too.
-Not only can they help you get there, but they can be a great source of support, advice, and hopefully celebration – but they’ll be there whichever way your results go.
+Although you’ll likely have your classmates around you when they hand over your envelope, you might also want to consider having a supportive family member on hand too.
+They can be a great source of support, advice, and hopefully celebration.

 Remember: you worked hard for your grades, and we all learn differently.
 If your friends got higher grades than you – it does not make your achievements any less impressive!